Before you move in, make sure your deposit is in safe hands.

 How do deposit protection schemes work?

-Your landlord should put your deposit into a protection scheme within 30 days of getting it from you.
+As part of their landlord responsibilities, your landlord should put your deposit into a protection scheme within 30 days of receiving it.

-When your tenancy ends, they must give your deposit back within 10 days after you’ve agreed the final amount.
+When your tenancy ends, they must give your deposit back within 10 days of agreeing the final amount with you.

-So long as you pay your rent and bills on time and don’t damage the property, you should be able to get your full deposit back.
+So long as you pay your rent and bills on time and don’t damage the property, which fall under your tenant responsibilities, you should be able to get your full deposit back.

-Your landlord has 30 days to send you information about the deposit protection, including:
+Your landlord has 30 days to send you information about how your deposit is protected, including:

 How do I know if my deposit is protected?